yxyClub/WwwE/_posts/2019-03-10-WritingEnglishSentencesErrors.md

     >   The sun rises from the east and falls to the west.
     >
     >   The sun rises from the east and moves down to the west.
+    >
+    >   $: rise in ,set in.At sunrise/sunset. 常用。
+    >
+    >

-3. They can telephone each other like two persons talk about something face to face.
+    13.They can telephone each other like two persons talk about something face to face.

     >   They can call each other like two people talking face to face.
     >
     >   They can telephone **to** each other like two persons **talking** about something face to face
+    >
+    >   $:like+doing.
+    >
+    >   They can telephone each other as /as if two ….
     >
     >   ----
     >